skyvine/personal-code/README.md

 the reader option has not been set until *after* the `define-module` form has been evaluated (the postfix syntax works in some cases, the reader is global state).

-Otherwise, keywords use the default syntax when they are valued and the postfix syntax when they are labels (eg, keyword arguments to a define\* function).
+Otherwise, keywords use the default syntax when they are values and the postfix syntax when they are labels (eg, keyword arguments to a define\* function).
 This is illustrated simply in a GOOPS class declaration: